nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `client -s [c/CLIENT_ID] [n/CLIENT_NAME]`

-* Exactly one optional value (sorting key) to be provided.
+* Exactly one optional value (the prefix/the sorting key) to be provided (Command will not accept multiple optional values).
 * Input 0/1 for each Prefix (e.g. c/1):
   * For `CLIENT_ID`, 0 for ascending and 1 for descending.
   * For `CLIENT_NAME`, 0 for alphabetical and 1 for reverse alphabetical